 SAP BW/4HANA was first released in 2016 and serves as the successor to legacy SAP BW.
 This solution is an updated version of SAP BW that includes multiple new features.
 It runs on top of the SAP HANA database, and focuses on software simplicity, openness, a modern interface, and high performance.

-SAP Datasphere (formerly known as SAP Data Warehouse Cloud is an integrated, fully managed, and persona-driven data-warehouse-as-a-service solution that is suitable for SAP and non-SAP customers.
+SAP Datasphere (formerly known as SAP Data Warehouse Cloud) is an integrated, fully managed, and persona-driven data-warehouse-as-a-service solution that is suitable for SAP and non-SAP customers.
 It offers reduced deployment complexity, flexible pricing with integration to SAP Intelligent Suite solutions, SAP Analytics Cloud, SAP Business Technology Platform services, partner solutions and open-source technologies.

 The architecture is designed to attach to existing on-premise data warehouse deployments (SAP SQL Data Warehousing, SAP Business Warehouse, and others) and extend them into the software-as-a-service world.
 This feature enables hybrid scenarios and avoids the need to move the entire data mart into the cloud.